-If you’re in the first boat and you see green lights, you just need to refresh the page a few times and your update should kick in.
+If the new script is running, refresh the page a few times, and your update should kick in.

-For those who aren’t seeing any running scripts, head back over to ‘Installed userscripts’ in Tampermonkey to double check your work again (see first step of this section).
+For those who aren’t seeing any running scripts, head back over to “Installed user scripts” in Tampermonkey to double-check your work again (see the first step of this section).

 And if that doesn’t do the trick, try starting over by creating a new script altogether:

 Starting keto or a low-carb diet doesn’t have to feel like a daunting task.
 This is why using an app to track your goals and progress — from weight loss to overall optimal health –can be extremely helpful not only during the first stages but also during your whole keto journey.